Lady Gaga Enigma + Jazz & Piano: Jazz & Piano

 Variety magazine journalist Chris Willman thought that the Jazz & Piano arrangement was even better than the singer's other show, calling it "the best shot we're going to get at (...) time travel" as "this show recalls peak Vegas", and complimented the singer's "real emotion" showcased throughout this performance.
 Mikael Wood from the Los Angeles Times also compared it to Enigma, saying that "for all their differences in style and repertoire, both shows feel indelibly Gaga, linked by the unifying force of her wacky personality and her raw vocal talent."
-He further noticed, that "for her, the two Vegas performances aren’t opposed but complementary — part of the same determination to use artifice to say something real."
+He further noticed, that "for her, the two Vegas performances aren't opposed but complementary — part of the same determination to use artifice to say something real."
 Kevin Mazur of the Las Vegas Sun called Jazz & Piano "the quintessential Las Vegas show", thinking that "Gaga was mesmerizing all night, both behind the microphone and on the piano", while adding that the full orchestra and the Brian Newman Quintet "was spot-on too".

 John Katsilometes of the Las Vegas Review-Journal highlighted Gaga's vocal skills, saying she was "nailing several a cappella moments" during her jazz performances.
 Writing for Paper Mag, Michael Love Michael also complimented her voice, finding it "full of brightness, nuance, and emotion", while noting that Gaga's performance "brought up instant feelings of nostalgia that continued throughout the show".
 For Nick Remsen at Vogue, "Jazz & Piano is entertaining, engaging, educational (thanks in part to black and white filmic interludes...), and astutely conceived for power and provocation without being overbearing.
 Plus, it wholly demonstrates the extraordinary performing prowess and big heart [...] of its star."
+Las Vegas Weekly's Shannon Miller found the show a "display of outstanding musicianship from Gaga herself and her 30-piece ensemble", where each song is "delivered with improvisation, heartfelt emotion and artistry.
+Bottom line, Jazz & Piano is a can’t miss."